DOWNLOAD THE FULL GUIDE PDF HERE

 Risk professionals must consider and synchronise to the extent possible the different speeds at which strategic, tactical and operational risks develop.
 The job of the risk professional is to challenge the status quo and to make sure the typically faster pace of external developments is synchronised with those internal to the organisation, and that these move smoothly in the same direction.

-The purpose of this Competency Framework is to provide risk professionals with a tool and supporting process to help them navigate their career and to demonstrate they are not travelling this journey alone – Airmic is there to provide support.
+The purpose of this Competency Framework is to provide risk professionals with a [tool/process] to help them navigate their career and to demonstrate they are not travelling this journey alone – Airmic is there to provide support.
 We hope you find the Competency Framework helpful.

 Deputy CEO and Technical Director, Airmic